 If you have concerns about an uncomfortably hot house that's affecting your health or someone else's, get medical advice.

 We hope that people with concerns about the heat, carers and families, find this guide useful.
-Print this page to give to someone you know or use the share button on the right of this page.
+Print this page to give to someone you know.

 How to keep cool…